jleightcap/eateremu/README.md

 // ...
 ```

-This program stores calculates the data 0x1e, then executes that data as the instruction LDA 14.
+This program uses the ALU to calculate the data 0x1e, then executes that data as the instruction LDA 14.
 The contents of memory address 14 are stored to the output register then executed as the instruction HLT.

-Just viewing output register status, `make && ./eateremu`
+Just viewing output register status, `make && ./eateremu_tb`

 ```
 00
 ff
 ```

-Or a verbose output, `make verbose && ./eateremu`
+Or a verbose output, `make verbose && ./eateremu_tb`
 ```
                    0: bus=zzzzzzzz ctrl=0000000000000000 mem_addr=0 a=00 b=00 o=00
           0